google/xls/docs_src/tutorials/parametric_functions.md

 parameterize types, then in some situations, we'll need to also parameterize *values*!

-Of course, we'd not be writing this codelab if that wasn't possible.
+Of course, we'd not be writing this tutorial if that wasn't possible.
 DSLX supports "constexpr"-style evaluation, whereby constant expressions can be evaluated at interpretation or compilation time.
 In this case, we just need an expression that can calculate the correct bias adjustment: `(sN[SIGNED_EXP_SZ]:1